gnss-sdr/geniuss-place/_posts/2017-03-07-configuration-options-building-time.md

   nav: "docs"
 toc: true
 toc_sticky: true
-last_modified_at: 2019-02-21T09:17:02+02:00
+last_modified_at: 2019-08-12T09:17:02+02:00
 ---

-GNSS-SDR's building system is based on [CMake](https://cmake.org/), a cross-platform, free and open-source software for managing the build process of software using a compiler-independent method.
+GNSS-SDR's building process is managed by [CMake](https://cmake.org/), a cross-platform, compiler-independent, free and open-source software tool.
 CMake supports directory hierarchies and applications that depend on multiple libraries.
 It can locate executables, files, and libraries to be linked against, generating [makefiles](https://en.wikipedia.org/wiki/Makefile) for many platforms and IDEs (such as [Eclipse](https://www.eclipse.org), [Codeblocks](http://www.codeblocks.org/) and [Xcode](https://developer.apple.com/xcode/)), and liberating users from choosing the adequate flags for their compiler.
-CMake is used in conjunction with native build environments such as [make](https://en.wikipedia.org/wiki/Make_(software)) or Apple's [Xcode](https://en.wikipedia.org/wiki/Xcode).
+CMake is used in conjunction with native build systems such as [make](https://en.wikipedia.org/wiki/Make_(software)), [ninja](https://ninja-build.org/) or Apple's [Xcode](https://en.wikipedia.org/wiki/Xcode).

 CMake allows GNSS-SDR to be effortlessly built in a wide range of operating systems and processor architectures, constituting a key tool for its [**portability**]({{ "/design-forces/portability/" | relative_url }}).
 {: .notice--info}

 CMake can handle in-place and out-of-place builds, enabling several builds from the same source tree, and [cross-compilation](https://en.wikipedia.org/wiki/Cross_compiler).
 The ability to build a directory tree outside the source tree is a key feature, ensuring that if a build directory is removed, the source files remain unaffected.
-This approach is highly recommended when building GNSS-SDR, and you will get a warning message if you try an in-place build.
+This approach is mandatory when building GNSS-SDR, and you will get an error message if you try an in-place build.

 The ```cmake``` executable is the CMake command-line interface.
 When ```cmake``` is first run in an empty build tree, it creates a ```CMakeCache.txt``` file and populates it with customizable settings for the project.